Originally published : Mon, October 22, 2018 @ 6:14 PM

-Our partners in the plant, livestock and aquaculture industries have helped us to understand the needs of real world breeding programs and the gap that exists in mid-plex genotyping.
-The result is SeqSNP, our NGS-based targeted GBS service that can help you to fully exploit the benefits of genomic selection.
-SeqSNP is also very suitable for marker-assisted selection/breeding (MAS/MAB), marker-assisted back crossing (MABC), QTL screening and trait mapping.
-To learn more about SeqSNP, contact us or request a quote here.
+Our partners in the plant, livestock and aquaculture industries have helped us to understand the needs of real-world breeding programmes for targeted GBS applications for both mid-plex and high-plex resolution genotyping.
+The result is two capture-based sequencing options with Flex-Seq™ and Capture-Seq™, our NGS-based targeted GBS services that can help you to fully exploit the benefits of genomic selection.
+The hybrid capture approach utilised enables reduction in ascertainment bias and is effective for haplotype screening of complex polyploid species.
+To learn more about our targeted GBS solutions, contact us or request a quote.

 About the author: Darshna 'Dusty' Vyas

 Dusty is a Senior Scientist at LGC Biosearch Technologies specialising in plant genetics.

 Her career began at the James Hutton Institute, formerly the Scottish Crop Research Institute, developing molecular markers for disease resistance in raspberries.
 From there Dusty moved on to Biogemma UK Ltd for a period of 13 years, where she worked primarily with cereal crops such as wheat, maize and barley.
 Through her participation in the Artemisia Project, funded by the Bill and Melinda Gates Foundation, at York University, she gained a vast understanding of the requirements by breeders for varietal development using molecular markers in MAS.